 - Your spa pillows need to be rinsed periodically to remove any chemical residue.
-This should help to eliminate pillows becoming stiff and discolored. - If the swim spa will not be used for a period of time, the pillows should be removed to extend their useful life.
+This should help to eliminate pillows becoming stiff and discolored. - If spa is not to be used for a period of time, pillows should be removed.
+Pillow life will be extended. - Always leave the cover open for 15 minutes in order to prevent off gas from damaging your spa pillows, cover and other critical parts.
+Signs of off gas damage include but are not limited to pillows peeling and bubbling, cover failing prematurely, plastics failing, etc.

-NOTE: Do not cover the spa for 15 minutes after adding chemicals as the off gas can cause unwarranted damage.